AntoineSavage/pizzascript/README.md

 # Dictionaries

-Dictionaries are immutable and heterogenous containers of key/value pairs
+Dictionaries are immutable and heterogenous containers of key/value pairs.
+All types can be keys in dictionaries

 Here are some dictionary literals:
 ```
 {}
+{ (1 2) (3 4) }
 {
     (() 0)
     (0 "")